 Fun fact: Back then, one week of Girl Scout Camp cost $8.50 and a two-week session cost $17.
 What a deal!

 In the early days, Girl Scouts slept in simple tents, so when platform tents were introduced to Lakamaga, they were considered very luxurious with wooden floors and frames.
-A few of these tents still remain at Canterbury.

 Local Girl Scouts led a massive campaign to improve Lakamaga facilities.
 At 10,000 square feet, the Annie Paper Dining Hall was the largest building that came from this campaign, as well as Agnes Ober Program Center and Coya Knutson Sports Pavilion.
 The Lodge was converted into a program center, which serves as the art building for camp today.